engula/engula/docs/design.md

 ## Overview

-Engula is a cloud-native storage engine for web-scale applications.
+Engula is a cloud-native storage engine for next-generation data infrastructures.
 Engula aims to provide reliable and high-performance services with minimal cost on cloud platforms.
 Cloud platforms provide elastic resources that can be provisioned on-demand, which opens a wide range of opportunities to re-architect the storage engine to exploit it.
 To achieve this goal, Engula is designed from scratch to take full advantage of elastic resources on these platforms.